 Navigate to the Your Saved Audiences page and find the audience based on which you want to create your new audience.

-Click on the More button and select View Audience from the drop-down.
+Click on the ellipsis button and select Edit Audience Definition from the drop-down.

 Click on the attribute you want to swap out.
 In our example, you'll click the Gender attribute.
 This will automatically pull up the associated attribute values, allowing you to quickly change your audience definition.